WANDRD VEER Review

 The pocket that sits on the very top of the backpack has a key clip as well as a functional capacity for items such as larger headphones, notebook and glasses.

-The inflatable back support starts off completely flat and can be inflated via the inlet/outlet valve.
+The inflatable back panel starts off completely flat and can be inflated via the inlet/outlet valve.

-Parallel to the thin pocket that holds the inflatable back support is a mesh pocket that I find holds a 13″ laptop comfortably.
+Parallel to the thin pocket that holds the inflatable back panel is a mesh pocket that I find holds a 13″ laptop comfortably.

 Once inflated, the cube sits into the bottom half of the main compartment, ready to hold your camera with small-medium sized lens attached.
 It is shaped to fit and form to the same shape of the bottom of the bag.
 There’s also an inflatable lens cube sold separately.